 - Ask open ended questions to help your kids communicate.

-When parents care about what happens to their child in school, their child engages with school more -- and enjoys it more!
+Most of all, engage with what your child is learning, but as their partner, not their teacher.
+When parents care about what happens to their child in school, the child engages with school more -- and enjoys it more!